xiaoburen/lingcode/README.md

-# LingCode Rime Rust Input Method Framework
+# LingCode Input Method Framework

-LingCode Rime is a Rust-based input method framework that aims to provide a flexible and efficient way to input Chinese characters using Pinyin (Simplified and Traditional) and Double Pinyin.
+LingCode is a Rust-based input method framework that aims to provide a flexible and efficient way to input Chinese characters using Pinyin (Simplified and Traditional) and Double Pinyin.
 This project is designed to be cross-platform, supporting Windows, macOS, Linux, iOS, and Android.

 ## Features